-In June 2019 three further areas were designated as integrated care systems, meaning more than a third of the country’s population is now covered by an ICS.
-There are now 42 sustainability and transformation partnerships, including the 14 integrated care systems show below:
+In May 2020 another four areas were designated as integrated care systems (with three having been named in June 2019) meaning around half of the country’s population is now covered by an ICS.
+There are now 18 integrated care systems as shown below:

 Find out more about some areas that are working towards developing an integrated care system:

 - Frimley Health and Care

 - Bedfordshire, Luton and Milton Keynes

 - Buckinghamshire, Oxfordshire and Berkshire West (Buckinghamshire and Berkshire West were already ICSs prior to June 2019).